Sunday, 30 March 2008

 - Jono Forgham

 - A primary school teacher for 30 years, I retired from teaching in July 2009 to set up my own science enhancement and communication company.
 The Primary Works offers science clubs, workshops and staged science shows nationwide.
 I have always been interested in bird watching since my early years.
 Apparently my first tick was after inquiring about a chaffinch and then receiving the Observer book of birds.
 By the age of 9 I had moved on to Tory Peterson's collins guide and was now involved on YOC birding holidays to Northumbria, Essex coast, Slimbridge and Yorkshire.
 My twitching rule is that I will willingly travel 1km for each gram the bird weighs.
 However, I have had many rarities just by being in the right place.
 I have travelled widely throughout Europe and also visited Australia and Sri Lanka.
-Further European destinations are planned and a bigger trip to The Crimea was planned for 2014 but now not possible. so 2014: Sri Lanka in January, Poland in April, Madeira in June and The Camargue in July.
-So far 2015 has been Sri Lanka in Jan, Poland in Feb, Sri Lanka in April and The Camargue coming up in 1st week of September.
+In 2016 I spent time at Portland Bird Obs and two trips to Aviero, Portugal.
+2017 found me back in Sri Lanka in Feb/March, then July and back for New Year's Eve celebrations in December.
+Also returned to The Camargue in May for a 4 day trip.
+Few plans for 2018, but nothing yet booked apart from a trip to the IOW.

 Firstly, Bishop's Stortford Natural History Society http://bsnhs.webplus.net/

 http://www.hertsbirdclub.org.uk/ The official herts bird club website.
 Frequently updated, listing bird sightings around the county.
 Offers links to many other websites.
 Both of these sites also offer links to yahoo discussion groups.

 http://www.birdforum.net/ An international site.
 You can enter as a guest but become a member( free) to post comments, bird sightings and just about anything to do with wild birds.
 Good news updates, classified section for binoculars, cameras etc.